hegde95/GAN-for-speech-spectrogram/README.md

 Initially we constructed an CycleGAN to implement style trasfer.
 For our project we attemted to implement a Patch GAN.
 The code was based on [this link](https://machinelearningmastery.com/cyclegan-tutorial-with-keras/)<br />

 ## Results <br/>
-Below are a couple of input and output audio files from calm to angry with the corresponding spectrograms.
+Below are a couple of input and output audio files from calm to angry and fearful with the corresponding spectrograms.
 (Click on the image to hear the audio.) <br/>

 |Sl.
 No.|                                                      Calm                                                      |                                                         Angry                                                          |                                                         Fearful                                                          |